shruti-shrz/Issue-Catcher/README.md

 ![](images/rishalogo.png)  |  ![](images/iittplogo.png)

 ## What is IssueCatcher
 IssueCatcher is a chrome extension to help github users find similar issues and pull requests to the issue they want to solve/explore.
-There are millions of issues out there, and it is most likely for one to find an issue that has already been reported and discussed in some other repository and hence can get solutions from these discussions that have happened under such similar issues.
+There are millions of issues out there on Github, and it is most likely for one to encounter an issue that has already been reported and discussed in some other repository and hence can get solutions from these discussions that have happened under such similar issues.
 IssueCatcher provides list of top five similar issues and pull requests across the github to the input issue and fasten the development process.

 ## Features of IssueCatcher
 - Identify the similar issues and pull requests across the github.
 - After user clicks on an issue, confirmation pages comes that whether user wants to see similar issues or not and based on user input it followed by the pop-up displaying list of five most similar issues and pull requests.
+- The issue's result which is already present in the database, gets updated by admin after every 15 days so that user gets an updated result.

 ## Working of IssueCatcher
 The approach followed by IssueCatcher to detect similar issues and pull requests is summarised below.